-Iranian arrested for allegedly trying to smuggle hundreds of kilos of heroin into United States
+Iranian arrested for allegedly trying to smuggle hundreds of kilos of heroin into US

 - Image 2 of 2

-Instead of drug traffickers, Balouchzehi was actually meeting with an undercover DEA agent and a confidential source working for the DEA, according to a criminal complaint unsealed in Manhattan federal court on Tuesday.
+Instead of drug traffickers, Balouchzehi was actually meeting with an undercover DEA agent and a confidential source working for the DEA, according to a criminal complaint unsealed in Manhattan federal court Tuesday.

 Balouchzehi allegedly sent the DEA's confidential source videos of a narcotics manufacturing facility in October 2019.